 So, is Venmo safe to use?
 Venmo is generally a safe way to send and receive money.
 Venmo uses data encryption technology to protect your account information and prevent your money from being lost or stolen.
 With high-quality encryption technology, hackers can’t get into your account without first gaining access to your login information.

-While Venmo is a secure platform, there are a couple of security risks to be aware of.
-Here are a few common safety risks and how to protect yourself against them:
+How secure is Venmo?
+While Venmo is generally a secure platform, there are a couple of security risks to be aware of.
+To answer the question, is Venmo secure, here are a few common safety risks and how to protect yourself against them:

-Venmo occasionally attracts criminals and scammers hoping to gain access to your account or steal your money.
-These are some of the most common scams to watch out for:
+Venmo occasionally attracts criminals and scammers hoping to pull off some Venmo scams like gaining access to your account or stealing your money.
+These are some of the most common Venmo scams to watch out for: